Kyle Seager’s home run helps Mariners avoid four-game sweep by Royals

 Gonzales delivered yet another solid start in August, pitching seven innings and allowing two runs on five hits with two walks and four strikeouts.

-In four starts in August, Gonzales has a 1.58 ERA with seven earned runs in 40 innings pitched.
+In four starts in August, Gonzales has a 1.58 earned-run average with seven earned runs in 40 innings pitched.
 He has a 1.97 ERA in eight starts since the All-Star break.

 “The mindset has been: Get the ball and go, have good tempo, fill up the strike zone, have confidence, just get ahead in the count and let myself play,” Gonzales said.